If you hold a premises licence and want to make changes to it, you can apply for a variation of the licence.

 If you are only looking to make small changes to the licence, that will not impact on the promotion of the licensing objectives, it may be possible to apply for a Minor variations to premises licences.
 Minor variations are subject to a simplified application process and a lower application fee.

-Further guidance on variation applications can be found on the Alcohol Licensing on the GOV.UK website
+Further guidance on variation applications can be found on the Alcohol Licensing on the GOV website

 To help make your application process run more smoothly, Worcestershire Regulatory Services now offers a pre-application assistance service.

 If you are applying by post you will need to send your application to us at:

 Licensing, Wychavon District Council, The Civic Centre, Queen Elizabeth Drive, Pershore, Worcestershire, WR10 1PT

 If you are varying the licence to seek authorisation to use the premises for the sale of alcohol, you will need to identify a person who will act as designated premises supervisor (DPS).
 This person must agree to being nominated as the DPS by completing this form: